 The minor is not open to students majoring in Computer Science and Engineering, Computer Science, or Computer Engineering.

 The minor is offered by the Computer Science and Engineering Department.
-For more information, contact Professor Robert McCartney in the Computer Science and Engineering Department.
+For more information, contact Professor Laurent Michel in the Computer Science and Engineering Department.

 The minor is designed to offer a basic understanding of computer security and information assurance to support the increased demand for information security professionals.